Stepping Stone House, Sydney

 Outdoor activities are part of the programme.
 Stepping Stone House has walked the Cradle Mountain track with the young people, kayaked on Lake Eucumbene, twice there has been a 10 day sailing voyage from Sydney to Mooloolaba.
 Two camps take place each year including 4 days skiing in the Snowy Mountains.
 Many of our ex-residents attend these trips paying their own way.
 They are superb mentors for our residents.

 The Stepping Stone House board is not just for fundraising.
-It requires a report on the progress of each young person every month and watches how the money is spent.
+It requires a report on the progress of each young person every month and oversees the expenses.
 An Independent Living Program (ILP) was added after 6 years and two houses were leased where young people are monitored but not supervised 24 hours.

-In 2006, an ILP wing was constructed which provides a 3 bedroom self contained flat linked to the main house.
+In 2006, an Semi Independent Living Program wing was constructed which provides a 3 bedroom self contained flat linked to the main house.
 This was made possible by a grant of $250,000 from the Property Industry Foundation.

-The house continues as a not-for-profit charitable organisation in which 98% of the money raised goes to the young people.
-There are no professional fundraisers and the administration costs are minimal at 1.7%.
+The house continues as a for-purpose charitable organisation in which 90% of the money raised goes to the young people.
+The administration costs are minimal at 10%.